Reviewing PlayAGS (AGS) & Its Peers

-PlayAGS (NYSE:AGS – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its competitors?
-We will compare PlayAGS to related businesses based on the strength of its valuation, dividends, earnings, institutional ownership, risk, profitability and analyst recommendations.
+PlayAGS (NYSE:AGS – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its rivals?
+We will compare PlayAGS to related businesses based on the strength of its valuation, institutional ownership, profitability, analyst recommendations, earnings, risk and dividends.

-This is a summary of current ratings and target prices for PlayAGS and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings for PlayAGS and its rivals, as provided by MarketBeat.com.

 |Sell Ratings